Our place in the health system

 Clinicians and other prescribers

 Prescribers include general practitioners, specialists, and nurses.
 They put the Pharmaceutical Schedule into practice.
 They refer to it on a regular basis to determine which subsidised medicines are available for their patients.

 In the community, pharmacists dispense prescriptions and advise patients on how and when to use the prescribed medicine.
 In the hospital, pharmacists play a vital role in ensuring the funded treatments are available as prescribed.
 As with prescribers, we rely on feedback from pharmacists on the practicality of our decisions.

 Health professional groups

 Consumer and patient groups

 The decisions Pharmac makes impact on almost all New Zealanders, so it is important that the impact of those decisions on patients and consumers is well thought through.
 We are in regular contact with patient and consumer groups and welcome feedback on medicine funding, our devices work, or other issues.

-We rely on pharmaceutical companies to provide medicines for New Zealanders.
+We rely on suppliers to provide medicines and medical devices for New Zealanders.
 In most cases, when we fund a medicine we agree on a supply contract with the company to ensure they continue to supply the contracted medicines.
+We also agree contracts for the supply of hospital medical devices, they are still funded by Te Whatu Ora hospitals.